orestiskats19/chat-and-translate-app/README.md

 ### How can I run it?

 #### API
-First you need to install all the required libraries.
-Get inside the api folder and type:
+First you need to have python installed in your machine and then to download the required libraries.
+To download the libraries get inside the api folder and type:
 ```
 pip install -r requirements.txt
 ```